Common Sexual Problems in Men

 Premature Ejaculation PE

-Often guys become so preoccupied with trying to control their ejaculation that they are unable to fully enjoy sex.
+Often people become so preoccupied with trying to control their ejaculation that they are unable to fully enjoy sex.
 It can affect sexual confidence, impact on libido and may even lead to, or happen because of erection problems.

-There are a number of things men can do that can help them gain more control over ejaculation.
+There are a number of things people can do that can help them gain more control over ejaculation.
 We can discuss all the different treatment options and decide what appeals to you.
 With a focus on techniques that improve self-awareness and self-control, many men and their partners have benefited from my treatment program that emphasises pleasure and knowing each other's bodies, which improves confidence with intimacy.

 Delayed Ejaculation DE